Prevention, Health and Diversion Project

 Proper Disposal of Medications

 Through the P.H.D.
-Project we have been able to secure multiple prescription medication drop boxes in the south Miami-Dade community.
+Project we have been able to secure multiple prescription medication drug drop boxes in the south Miami-Dade community.
 Properly disposing of unused, unwanted or expired medication is just one way of preventing misuse/abuse.
-Since obtaining the drop boxes in 2018, we have collected over 100 pounds of medication.
-We have also been able to partner with Florida National Guard Counterdrug Program, Homestead Police Department and Miami-Dade County Police Department to participate in two DEA National Prescription Drug Take Back Day events.
+Since obtaining the drop boxes in 2018, we have collected over 140 pounds of medication.
+We have also been able to partner with the Florida National Guard Counterdrug Program, Homestead Police Department and Miami-Dade County Police Department to participate in two DEA National Prescription Drug Take Back Day events.

 Do you know about the Opioid Epidemic and the impact it has had on Florida?

 Through the P.H.D.
-Project we educate community members about the Opioid Epidemic, the impact it has had on Florida, and strategies to combat it in their community.
+Project we educate community members about the Opioid Epidemic, the impact it has had on Florida, and strategies to combat it in our community.
 This is done through Parent and Youth Café's, social media campaigns and informational brochures.
 We inform community members about properly storing and counting all medications (including everyday vitamins), proper ways to dispose of medications, and educating peers on how to prevent medication misuse/abuse.

 THE OPIOID EPIDEMIC